SSaberipouya/Data-Prepareation-and-Feature_Engineering/README.md

 13. Navigating The Hell of NaNs in Python https://towardsdatascience.com/navigating-the-hell-of-nans-in-python-71b12558895b

-14. Merge, join, concatenate in python https://pandas.pydata.org/pandas-docs/stable/user_guide/merging.html
+14. Merge, join, concatenate in Python https://pandas.pydata.org/pandas-docs/stable/user_guide/merging.html

-15. Melt function in python is used to unpivot a given DataFrame from wide format to long format. https://pandas.pydata.org/docs/reference/api/pandas.melt.html & https://www.w3resource.com/pandas/dataframe/dataframe-melt.php
+15. Melt function in Python is used to unpivot a given DataFrame from a wide format to a long format. https://pandas.pydata.org/docs/reference/api/pandas.melt.html & https://www.w3resource.com/pandas/dataframe/dataframe-melt.php

 16. How to Map Data to a Normal Distribution\